-See the recipe card for more on to finalise this beautiful and delicious curry recipe.
+See the recipe card for more on to finalize this beautiful and delicious curry recipe.

 Make this curry less spicy or super spicy, all depending on how you like it.

-- Spicy - add extra fresh green or red chillies, dried red chilli flakes while cooking to imbue heat into the dish
+- Spicy - add extra fresh green or red chilies, and dried red chili flakes while cooking to imbue heat into the dish

-- Deluxe - add nuts, toasted nuts like cashew, pistachio or even peanuts, crispy onions and toasted sesame seeds.
+- Deluxe - add some nuts, toasted nuts like cashew, pistachio, or even peanuts, crispy onions, and toasted sesame seeds.
 Amazing!

-- Kid friendly - keep spiciness to minimum and add some potatoes nicely cubed.
-Add the potatoes if you decide to use at the beginning of the cooking as soon as the onion has softened.
+- Kid-friendly - keep spiciness to a minimum and add some potatoes nicely cubed.
+Add the potatoes if you decide to use them at the beginning of the cooking as soon as the onion has softened.

-- Other ingredients that go very well in this chickpea curry are : ladies fingers, potatoes, sweet potatoes, spinach, kale, spring greens, beans.
+- Other ingredients that go very well in this chickpea curry are ladies' fingers, potatoes, sweet potatoes, spinach, kale, spring greens, and beans.

 Like most stews and soups, this curry recipe also tastes even better a day or two after making it.
-The flavours will intensify and the texture of the dish will thicken with resting.
+The flavors will intensify and the texture of the dish will thicken with resting.